daviddalpiaz/pylahman/lahman-readme.txt

-spanfirst      Date of first game played spanlast       Date of last game played games          Total number of games openings       Total number of paid dates played (games with attendance) attendance     Total attendance
+spanfirst      Date of first game played spanlast       Date of last game played games          Total number of games openings       Total number of paid dates played (games with attendance, note that doubleheaders may make the openings less than games) attendance     Total attendance

 --------------------------------------------------------------------------------------------------------------------------------------------